Guide to Marking Scheme for Student Enterprise Awards

 Judges will be checking on the quality of the product or service.
 If it is a product it should be appealing, well finished, with good quality control procedures in place and appropriate for its intended use.
 If it is a service business then it is important to show consistent high quality of delivery of the service and what checks are in place to guarantee this.

-Did you do quality checks on the product and quality control reports should be included so that you can show what changes needed to be made to the product to make sure it was of good quality.
+Did you do quality checks on the product?
+Quality control reports should be included so that you can show what changes needed to be made to the product to make sure it was of good quality.
 This shows that you thought about giving good value for money and thought maybe about safety aspects of what you were selling.

 Marks will be awarded for sales made during the academic year of the business.